DavidBjorkberg/FrameByFrameDebuggerDocs/readme.md

+<h1 style="text-align:center;">C++</h1>

+[Blueprint](Blueprint.md)

 # What is this?
 This plugin allows you to "record" frames, storing user defined data for each frame and replaying it later.
-Allowing far easier debugging in situations where breakpoints or printing isn't sufficient.
+Allowing far easier debugging in situations where breakpoints or logging isn't sufficient.
 # Why would I want this?

-[Blueprint](Blueprint.md)
+This plugin is designed to help debug problems where traditional breakpoints or logging methods are insufficient.
+Often, pausing the application with a breakpoint disrupts the test case, and logging every relevant value becomes too messy.

+For example if the player throws a grenade but you notice that after a bit, the trajectory seems off.
+Debugging this can be challenging since setting breakpoints is impractical without knowing exactly when the issue occurs.
+Although logging velocity and other relevant data each frame is an option, it often results in an overwhelming amount of convoluted data to sift through.
+With this plugin you can easily record the velocity and any other relevant data and replay it later frame by frame to see exactly when and how it goes wrong.

 # How to use
+This plugin consists of two core parts: the root frame and the actor frame.
-- Create the root frame where you can store any global variable you want to track (e.g deltatime) and an array of actor frames where you can store data about a specific actor in the scene.
+The root frame is where you store any global variable you want to track, for example the frames DeltaTime.
+The actor frame is where you store any variable specific to a certain actor.
+By creating an actor frame, the actor is drawn out in the debug scene and you can select it and view its properties at any time.

 ## Create Root Frame
 1. Create class inheriting from UFBFData
 2. Create properties for the data you want to save